 There’s also the option of setting up an ‘estate of the late’ transaction account with the bank, which will enable the executor to access money from the estate to cover estate expenses.
 The bank can also release funds to cover business expenses upon request from the executor or Next of Kin; company director, chairman secretary or treasurer; or a trustee.

-In cases where Probate is not required, the bank may simply request the Executor to sign an indemnity before releasing the deceased’s funds.
+In cases where Probate is not required, the bank may simply request the Executor to provide certified copies of the death certificate, Will (if it exists) and sign an indemnity before releasing the deceased’s funds.

 You can find out more in our Executor guide: What can be paid out of a deceased estate account?